 VitaMix or Blendtec?
 A Review and Comparison of the best home blenders.

 Not all Blenders are created equal.
-And when it comes to two of the best blenders currently on the market, you really need to dig in and test to see which one really is the better unit.
+And when it comes to two of the best blenders for the money, you really need to dig in and test to see which one really is the better unit.

 While there are many blenders out there, if you are serious about good health and good nutrition, choosing a quality blender that is best for your use is everything!